Lochington, Queensland: Geography

 The predominant land use is grazing on native vegetation.

 History

 Lochington pastoral station obtained a mail service on 1 January 1937.

-Lockington Provisional School opened 23 January 1961 on land that was once part of Lockington pastoral station.
-It became Lockington State School at a new site in January 1965.
-The school closed 14 December 1979 due to low student numbers.
-On 29 January 1991, Lochington State School was reopened (but with a new spelling of the name).
+Lockington Provisional School opened 23 January 1961 on land that was once part of Lockington pastoral station, and became Lockington State School at a new site in January 1965.
+The school closed 14 December 1979 due to low student numbers, but reopened in January 1991, as Lochington State School (a new spelling of the name).